 Our dedicated staff covers multiple regions, attends and hosts important events, provides valuable educational resources and works with a broad range of organizations to make sure that the patient’s voice is integrated into the drug development process and beyond.

-At BioMarin, we are committed to the development of new therapies for rare genetic diseases and conditions.
+At BioMarin, we are committed to the development of new therapies for genetic diseases and conditions.
 Successful clinical trials are required to gain regulatory approval for new medications to advance patient care, as well as to support existing products.

 Patient Community Resources & Clinical

 You can view the latest program updates for patient communities listed below.

 BioMarin in the Community

 We have partnered closely with numerous patient advocacy organizations and their members to listen to and understand communities, highlight clinical trial opportunities and develop educational materials to build awareness of rare diseases across the world.